 To the Members of Glenmark Pharmaceuticals Limited

-2. In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 ('Act') in the manner so required and give a true and fair viewin conformity with the accounting principles generally accepted in India including IndianAccounting Standards ('Ind AS') specified under Section 133 of the Act of the state ofaffairs (financial position) of the Company as at 31 March 2019 and its profit (financialperformance including other comprehensive income) its cash flows and the changes inequity for the year ended on that date.
+2. In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 ('Act') in the manner so required and give a true and fair viewin conformity with the accounting principles generally accepted in India including IndianAccounting Standards ('Ind AS') specified under Section 133 of the Act of the state ofaffairs of the Company as at 31 March 2020 and its profit (including other comprehensiveincome) its cash flows and the changes in equity for the year ended on that date.